rcl-ssl/docs/apicore/order-get.md

 ---
-title: Order Create
+title: Order Get
-description: RCL Core API - Create an order for a SSL/TLS certificate
+description: RCL Core API - Get an order for a SSL/TLS certificate
 parent: RCL Core API
-nav_order: 3
+nav_order: 4
 ---

 # Order Create
 **V6.0.10**

-The **Order Create API** will create an order for a SSL/TLS certificate.
+The **Order Get API** will get an order for a SSL/TLS certificate by the Order URI.

 # Authorization